Skip to content

 Who is eligible?

-We are looking to study people who are 18 years old and above, who are diagnosed with ataxia and who have a caregiver/informant who will also agree to fill out scales for the study.
+We are looking to study people who are 18 years old and above, who are diagnosed with ataxia and are English-speaking.
+This is a new study.
+We invite you to participate, even if you have already participated in an earlier version of this study.

 Additional Information or Resources